phil333/face_detection/README.md

 (/camera/image_raw) to your desired input.
 Additional information about the different settings are annotated in the dynamic reconfigure setup (hover over the setting in the rqt_reconfigure for additional information)

+**Dlib:**
+Since it is uncommon to have Dlib installed, the face_detection_dlib node is disabled by default.
+The Dlib face detection system has a higher accuracy to detect faces, especially faces which are tilted sideways.
+The system is a bit slower than OpenCV, mainly because of the lack of additional configuration settings (min max searchwindow_scale ...).
+It also has a lower accuracy with smaller faces.
+The detection is using a HOG cascade.

+If you want to use this node, you need to enable it in the CMakeLists file under the section "DLIB".
+You will also need to link the installation directory in the CMakeLists (include(../dlib/cmake)).
+The Dlib library can be found on their website (http://dlib.net/).
+If your CPU does not support the AVX instruction set, you might have to change the line "#set(USE_AVX_INSTRUCTIONS 1)"

+The node can be launched with:
+  - roslaunch face_detection face_detection.launch

+Settings can be changed with:
+  - rosrun rqt_reconfigure rqt_reconfigure

 **Requirements:**
 This node was designed for ROS Indigo and requires a catkin workspace.
 The node